aoldoni/tetre/README.md

 # INSTALLATION EXTERNAL PACKAGES

 These are optional packages, mostly if you want to explore available wrappers for the Stanford's relation extractor and NER processes, or if you want to compare the TETRE output with the externally available tools.

-You may skip to the Hello World section below if your intention is simply to use TETRE stand-alone.
+IMPORTANT: You may skip to the (Hello World)[#hello-world] section below if your intention is simply to use TETRE stand-alone.

 ## INSTALLATION STANFORD'S CORENLP